ooni/license/Readme.md

-# OONI Legal
+# OONI License

 This repository is a collection of legal resources (currently licenses) to be used in software and content repositories.

-You should in general use, where possible, these two licenses:

-* For software projects use [LICENSE-BSD-3-Clause.txt](LICENSE-BSD-3-Clause.txt)

-* For content and open data use [LICENSE-CC4.0-BY-SA.txt](LICENSE-CC4.0-BY-SA.txt)

-If for some reason you cannot use one of the above two licenses, we will evaluate other licenses on a case-by-case basis.

-When in doubt reach out to team@oo.
+Check the `content`, `data` and `software` directories to see which license applies to any original content, data collected and produced by OONI and software respectively.

+If for some reason you wish to use OONI content, data or our software, but our current license does not work for you, be sure to reach out to us and we can work something out: contact [at] openobservatory.org.